FURminator vs SleekEZ vs Hertzko — 2026 Tested

 - FURminator on Amazon (fast shipping, easy returns)

-SleekEZ Deshedding Tool: The Gentle Specialist
+SleekEZ Deshedding Tool The Gentle Specialist

 - Blade type: Curved fixed blade with flexibility